 Actor Character Claim to Fame

-Jason Evers <Not Yet in Database> In The Brain That Would Not Die, Claws, and Basket Case 2, which would be his final role.
-Was in a lot of '60s-through'80s TV.
+Jason Evers Dr. Bill Cortner AKA "Herb Evers," he was in The Brain That Would Not Die, Claws, and Basket Case 2, which would be his final role.
+Was in a LOT of '60s-through'80s TV.

-Marilyn Hanold Peggy Howard Bombshell who was the titular Brain/Head That Would Not Die.
+Marilyn Hanold Peggy Howard Bombshell who was a murdered callgirl in The Brain/Head That Would Not Die.
 Sadly never made it much bigger than eye candy bit parts on TV shows.

-Eddie Carmel <Not Yet in Database> Called "The Jewish Giant," one of the tallest men on Earth; was in the circus
+Eddie Carmel The Monster Called "The Jewish Giant," he was one of the tallest men on Earth; was in the circus.
+As for movies, it was this, Gorax in 50,000 B.C.
+(Before Clothing) (ugh), and a giant in Sisters

 To the Film Gallery Return to Lobby